Modules

 }

-In this case, source files in MMM imports our preset names automatically since enable-preset is true.
+In this case, source files in MMM automatically import our preset names because enable-preset is true.

-As an example, suppose a file in MMM contains an import like the below:
+As an example, suppose a file in MMM contains an import like the following:

 import {